naveenkumarhn/argo-workflow/README.md

-This is Argo Rollout Project
+This is Argo Rollout Project.